smiths/AIMSS/StateOfPractice/AHP2014/README.txt

 Author: Adam Lazzarato & Sun Yue
 Date: May 28, 2014

+Comment Added 3 OCT 2022 by Peter Michalski:
+The AHP_Template file in this directory contains the results from experiments in 2014.

 Usage:
 1. Make sure you have Java Runtime Environment 1.7 installed by using the command: